 The American Indian Vocational Rehabilitation (AIVR) Program is designed to assist eligible Native Americans with disabilities in becoming employed.
 In Oklahoma, the program provides culturally appropriate services to individuals through a cooperative agreement between the state of Oklahoma and federal and tribal service providers.
-Each Oklahoma tribal Vocational Rehabilitation program has a working partnership with DRS.
-VR clients have the option to work with both programs during the rehabilitation progress.
+Each Oklahoma Tribal Vocational Rehabilitation program has a working partnership with the Oklahoma Department of Rehabilitation Services (DS).
+Vocational Rehabilitation (VR) clients have the option to work with both programs during the rehabilitation process.
 Services provided by AIVR may include vocational, medical and psychological evaluations, vocational counseling and guidance, physical and mental restoration, training, rehabilitation equipment and devices and job placement.

 1802 NW Ferris Ave.